mneyrane/Quantik-solver/README.md

 # Quantik solver

-Implementation of a strong solver for [Quantik](https://en.gigamic.com/game/quantik), a 2-player adversarial abstract strategy game by Nouri Khalifa and published by Gigamic.
+Implementation of a solver for [Quantik](https://en.gigamic.com/game/quantik), a 2-player adversarial abstract strategy game by Nouri Khalifa and published by Gigamic.
-The Quantik solver is implemented as a simple-to-use terminal program, and is currently supported to run on Linux.

 To download the solver, check out the [releases page](https://github.com/mneyrane/Quantik-solver/releases).
+The solver is interacted with a simple-to-use command-line interface, and is currently supported to run on Linux.
-The help and instructions on usage are provided in the program itself by entering the command `h`.
+The usage help and instructions are provided in the program itself by entering the command `h`.

+## Clarifications

+### What exactly is meant by "solver"?

+Our solver *strongly solves* Quantik, that is, it computes a winning strategy (if the current player to move has one) starting from any legal board position, under practical time and space constraints.
+In our case, from any board position, determining actions that force a win takes less than a second on a standard desktop computer!

+### How does the solver carry out its evaluation?

+The heart of the solver consists of two ideas.
+The first is a pruned minimax algorithm to efficiently evaluate winning and losing moves.
+The second is a precomputation of such an evaluation for all early game states and caching the results into an opening book.
+This on its own sounds expensive, but one can exploit symmetry (board rotations, board reflections, special column and row swaps, permuting piece shapes) to limit the search to a subset of states.
+The same symmetries can be used to make efficient storage and querying of said states.
+Unfortunately, due to my preoccupation with other activities, a technical writeup of the aforementioned ideas have been postponed indefinitely.

 ## Developer notes

 ### Requirements